GPT-5.2 ProBatch 2

 Keep the coherent model that explains most, but don’t pretend exceptions don’t exist; treat them as separate likelihood terms that may indicate additional mechanisms.

-If you wanted to make it explicit, many of his choices are exactly what you’d do if you were trying to maximize a Bayes factor per unit time.
+If you wanted to make it explicit, many of his choices are exactly what you’d do if you were trying to maximize a per unit time.

 If you want something operational (almost like a checklist), here’s the meta-pattern that recurs across your excerpts: